A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 Though the result in Proposition~\ref{prop:pretzelside} could have been derived from Theorem~\ref{thm:alternating}, Theorem~\ref{thm:turaev}, and the fact that non-alternating pretzel knots have Turaev genus $1$ \cite{ak:alternating}, the ideas underlying the calculation, which include enumerating essential surfaces in the exterior of $P_n$, demonstrate what may be needed to prove Conjecture~\ref{conj:adequate-turaev}.

 We end by showing that the gap between the Euler-normalized non-orientable $3$- and $4$-genera may be arbitrarily large.
-Specifically, we show that the Euler-normalized non-orientable $3$-genus is additive under connected sum (see Lemma~\ref{lem:connectedsum}) and use that fact to prove:
+Specifically, we show that the Euler-normalized non-orientable $3$-genus is additive under connected sum (see Lemma~\ref{lem:connectedsum}); we note that Josh Howie independently proved this proposition \cite{howie:pc}.
+We then use the connected sum formula to prove:

 \begin{thm} For all $n \in \nn$, there exists a knot $K_n$ such that

 \end{thm}